kachurovskiy/nanoels/h2/README.md

 ## Multi-start threads

-Use middle button in the right-side vertical row of buttons to:

-- Single-click: increase number of thread starts by 1
+Use middle button in the right-side vertical row of buttons (`Mode` button) and switch into the `MUL` mode.
+Use `+` and `-` buttons to increase/decrease the number of starts in your multi-start thread.
-- Long-click: set number of thread starts back to 1

 Set left and right limits.
-Cut thread normally.
+Cut thread normally and use `LEFT` or `RIGHT` buttons to move the carriage between cuts (no need to turn off the spindle).
 NanoEls will automatically move to the next line when you reach the respective limit.

+## Asynchronous mode

+Click `Mode` button until you enter the `ASY` mode.
+In this mode the spindle rotation is ignored and motor moves with a constant speed when ELS is `ON` and pitch is non-zero.
+Limits and manual movement works normally.

 ## Losing the thread